r-a303931/ubuntu-safety/README.md

 ### nc

-Running `./main.py nc` will search for different netcat backdoors and give you the PID and command of these processes, since computer error may ruin certain things.
+Running `./main.py nc` will search for different netcat backdoors and give you the PID and command of these processes, since computer error may ruin everything.

 MD5
 ---

-The MD5 Checksum is 4bd846f0aa886faa772cb18e31c7aea7
+This is a security script, right?
+It's supposed to be secure itself, so here is the MD5 hash

+ > 4bd846f0aa886faa772cb18e31c7aea7